Tigers Militia: Legacy

 Since 2002, several former NLP Tigers' commanders known for their right-wing, nationalist leanings, rallied in support of General Michel Aoun and went on to occupy various key positions within the Aounist Free Patriotic Movement (FPM) hierarchy, ranging from political (Dr Naji Hayek and Georges Aaraj) to security (Jean Eid).
-In 2015 Jean Eid, Georges Aaraj, Nabil Nassif and others started a new organization named Al-Noumour, trying to rally what is left of the Tigers' legacy.
-They remain staunch supporters of President Michel Aoun.
+In 2015 Jean Eid, Georges Aaraj, Nabil Nassif and others founded a new organization named Al-Noumour, which strives to rally what is left of the Tigers' legacy.
+They remain staunch supporters of former President Michel Aoun.

+While the Tigers were officially disbanded in 1990, their thought did not disappear.
+According to the website of Al-Noumour, “[t]he tigers will remain alive as long as there would be foreign presence on the Lebanese ground, and foreign interventions in its internal affairs."